Monday, July 27, 2015

 In Kudat, we stayed in a new little beach resort called North Borneo Biostation Resort which is owned and run by a Russian.
 This Resort is situated at quite a distance from Kudat town centre.
 Unless one has a car, it would be quite inconvenient to stay there.
 We chose this place when we browsed through Agoda.com for a place to stay a night after the Sunset Music Fest.
 This location is quite ideal as it is only about 13 Km southeast of the Tip of Borneo.

 Even with our faithful Garmin, we still had some difficulty in locating this place.
-This Resort is tucked inside a coconut plantation and is built on a beach front natural elevated platform some 30 feet above the sea.
+This Resort is tucked inside a coconut plantation and is built on a beach front at an elevated platform some 30 feet above the sea.
 This hide-away place is ideal for people who want to totally get away from the city and spend a couple of day in “isolation” to enjoy nature and the sea.
 However, people who hate hot weather and high humidity may find this quite unpleasant and even annoying.

 The restaurant is huge probably because the owner expected all guests to eat-in rather than travel great distance to look for food outside.
 I found the food reasonably good and charged at very reasonable price.